 \subsection{Fractal Dimension}

-The fractal dimension of the one-dimensional signal $s(t)$ is estimated here using the box counting method \cite[see, e.g.,][]{Russell1980,Voss1985,Theiler1990}.
-In this approach, $s(t)$ is discretized into segments of size $\Delta t$ and the number of segments $N$ containing at least one event is counted.
+The fractal dimension of the simulated signal is estimated here applying the box counting method \cite[see, e.g.,][]{Russell1980,Voss1985,Theiler1990} to the event positions featured in Fig. \ref{fig1}(c).
+In the box-counting approach, the domain is discretized into segments of size $\Delta t$ and the number of segments $N$ containing at least one event is counted.
 If the resulting dependency $N(\Delta t)$ follows a power law

 the signal is considered statistically self-similar.
 Whether the signal is also considered to be a fractal object depends on the definition, as fractality is sometimes reserved for geometric shapes.
-The fractal dimension $D$ in Eq. \eqref{eq:box} is bounded between 0 and 1.
-These limits correspond to a signal with $\tau > \Delta t$ (for $D=0$) or $\tau < \Delta t$ (for $D=1$) for all intervals $\tau$ across the tested range of $\Delta t$.
+The subscript 1 is adopted for the fractal dimension $D_1$ in Eq. \eqref{eq8} because the estimate is made on a one-dimensional signal.
+The value for $D_1$ is bounded between 0 and 1.
+These limits correspond to a signal with $\tau > \Delta t$ (for $D_1=0$) or $\tau < \Delta t$ (for $D_1=1$) for all intervals $\tau$ across the tested range of $\Delta t$.

-Example box-counting results are shown in Fig. \ref{fig:fractal}(a,b) for a range of $\alpha$ and power law PDF extent.
-The expected power law in Eq. \eqref{eq:box} is observed for the infinite distribution.
-However, $N(\Delta t)$ becomes increasingly dissimilar from a power law as the self-similar region in $PDF(\tau)$ is increasingly truncated.
-This trend may help to explain conflicting findings on the fractal dimension of isosurfaces in turbulence, where several studies have observed $D$ to depend on $\Delta t$ \cite[e.g.,][]{Miller1991,Praskovsky1993}.
-The observed scale dependence may be due to an insufficient Reynolds number (and thus a limited power law extent) for an approximately self-similar region in $N(\Delta t)$ to develop.
-The reason for the absence of a power law in Fig. \ref{fig:fractal}(b) is discussed later in Sec. \ref{sec:correction}.
+Example box-counting results are shown in Fig. \ref{fig3}(a,b) for a range of $\alpha$ and power law truncation.
+The expected power law in Eq. \eqref{eq8} is approximately observed for the unbounded distribution.
+However, in Fig. \ref{fig3}(b) $N(\Delta t)$ becomes increasingly dissimilar from a power law as the self-similar region in $PDF(\tau)$ is increasingly truncated.
+This trend is consistent with similar Monte Carlo simulations that showed $D_1(\Delta t)$ to vary with $\Delta t$ for any truncated power law due to finite-size effects \cite{Catrakis2000}.
+As a result, a constant fractal dimension can only be achieved in an approximate sense for finite Reynolds number flows.
+The absence of a true power law in Fig. \ref{fig3}(b) is further discussed in Sec. \ref{sec4}.